New Writers Awards 2020: Apply Now

-An annual award supporting emerging writers to develop their craft
+These annual awards support emerging writers to develop their craft.

 - A £2,000 cash award, allowing them to focus on their work